ashdavies/talks/2023/07/06/beyond-the-mockery.md

 # Extreme Programming 🤘
 ## Test-Driven Development

-^ Let to the consideration of "extreme" programming practices like test driven development.
+^ Tested code is more structured, with lower cognitive load, and easier to understand.

-^ Taking an extreme approach to testing, and writing tests before writing code.
+^ Led to "extreme" programming practices like test driven development.

-^ Tested code is often more structured, with lower cognitive load, and easier to understand.
+^ Writing tests before writing code.

 ---

 > Debugging is like being the detective in a crime movie where you are also the murderer.
 -- Filipe Fortes

-^ Often git blame will reveal the suspect, which is quite often me.
+^ Git blame will always reveal you the suspect.

 ---